RozWelch/EVProject/README.md

 ### Features Left to Implement

-- A API Google Maps charging point to show a map at the point when your range runs low (this was a paid service so was not added for this version)
+- An API Google Maps charging point to show a map at the point when your range runs low (this was a paid service so was not added for this version)

 ## Testing